 Moving Forward: Your Guide to Galactosemia and Primary Ovarian Insufficiency (POI)

-This comprehensive five-part guide, produced at Children’s Hospital Boston, contains sections for teens and women who have galactosemia and POI, and for their family members.
+This comprehensive five-part guide, produced at Boston Children’s Hospital, contains sections for teens and women who have galactosemia and POI, and for their family members.
 The guide explains the symptoms and underlying causes in easy-to-understand terms, and outlines ways of getting the care and support patients and families need.
 It also provides a list of resources, and a glossary of medical terms.

 An exciting, three-day, summer event designed especially for teenagers (ages 13-18 years) with PKU or other metabolic conditions.
-The program is offered through the Metabolism program at Children’s Hospital Boston, and is designed to help teens build a supportive social network, try new and challenging activities, build resiliency and self-confidence, and build skills for independent health managment.
+The program is offered through the Metabolism program at Boston Children’s Hospital, and is designed to help teens build a supportive social network, try new and challenging activities, build resiliency and self-confidence, and build skills for independent health managment.

 Survey: Transition services lacking for teens with special needs – This three-page article, published in the News Magazine of the American Academy of Pediatrics (AAP), presents the results of a recent AAP survey of medical fellows, and sheds light on strategies physicians use to transition their patients, as well as obstacles and lack of support and resources they frequently encounter.